andrewwillmott/distance-occlusion/README.md

     ./distocc -s -f data/tiger.png    # Generate an SDF for the given image ./distocc -d -W 32 -F data/plant2.obj # Generate a 32^3 DF for the given 3D mesh

-On Windows just include these files in your visual studio project.
-The code has been tested under clang, gcc, and Visual C.